Frogs and turnout wiring

 Rail power

-'Unifrog' turnouts
+'Unifrog' turnouts/points

 A combined solution is a convertible hybrid of 'Insulfrog' and 'Electrofrog' solutions.
 This is further explained in this PECO TV 'Demystifying Unifrog' video.
-Unifrog points have an isolated frog that may be powered by a switched polarity device, insulated from the live frog rails.
+Unifrog turnouts have an isolated frog that may be powered by a switched polarity device, insulated from the live frog rails.

 Availability